gicking/Arduino_SPI_bridge/README.md

 _Arduino_SPI_bridge_ is a small Arduino project to configure an Arduino as USB<->SPI gateway.
 The main objective for this project was to provide a OS-independent SPI-gateway for the [_stm8gal_](https://github.com/gicking/stm8gal) application.
 However, since the SPI can be freely configured, it should also work for other SPI slave devices.

 Basically _Arduino_SPI_bridge_  is remotely controlled via USB command using a simple UART protocol (for details see 'protocol.ods').
-So far it has only been tested with an Arduino UNO R3, but there should be no major issue porting it to other ATMega boards.
-However, due to the used [NeoHWSerial](https://github.com/SlashDevin/NeoHWSerial) library, which currently does not support the newer ARM-based Arduinos.
+So far it has only been tested with an Arduino UNO (old ATMega type) and a Due (new CortexM type), but other boards shord work as well.

 To test the functionality, a small Python project is also provided.
 Provided that Python and PySerial are installed, it should be compatible with Windows, MacOS X and Linux, including Raspbian.